madhuvp/dns-attacks/README.md

 ”No route to host” <br />
 • Now dumped the switch information and we find that the switched was flooded with the commands issued by h3 breaking the controller. <br />
+# Proactive Controller
+Before Attack <br />
+• Started the POX proactive controller using
+./pox.py log.level openflow.of_01 forwarding.topo_proactive openflow.discovery <br />
+• Executed proactive hw1.py to create the topology.
+This code lets the controller issue the IP and adds the switches and hosts to the topology. <br />
+• Assigned the appropriate hostnames and interfaces using dhclient command  <br />
+• Served http on port 80 and issued a get request from h2 to h1. <br />
+• Dumped switch state on to the console <br />
+After Attack <br />
+• Again, issued a get request from h2 to h1 <br />
+• Dumped switch state on the console <br />